1fatalix1/arc19-minter/README.md

   * MAIN_ACCOUNT_MNEMONIC - your account mnemonic (each word is space separated).
   * MAIN_ACCOUNT_ADDRESS - your account address.
   * PINATA_TOKEN - your Pinata JWT token.
 You can get it from [Pinata API Keys page](https://app.pinata.cloud/keys).
-  * noPinRun - set to true to mint all assets by using creators address as reserve address.
+  * noPinRun - set to true to mint all assets by using creator's address as reserve address.
   * dryRun - only outputs to console.
-Handy to check of everything is working fine.
+Handy to check if everything is working fine.
   * assetsCount - total assets count to be minted.
 Used to generate sequence numbers of equal length (000001, 000002, 010000, etc.).
-  * assetQuantity - normally set to 1 to allow mintin 1/1 assets.
+  * assetQuantity - normally set to 1 to allow minting 1/1 assets.

+All your images will have to be copied to assetsImages folder and need to have associated arc69 json file (check the sample attached).

+The tool will iterate through assetsImages files and attempt to pin each image to Pinata.

+Next after obtaining a valid CID it will attempt to mint an asset using that CID and json file arc69 metadata.

+If you have any problems, feel free to get in touch with me.

+Pull requests are welcome.